AgileShift/cargo_management/README.md

 # TODO:
 1. Work on the translations
-2. Rename parcel fields: by_carrier
+2. Rename Package fields: by_carrier

 #### License